plastiv/CrashlyticsDemo/README.md

-Crashlytics Setup Demo
+Fabric Crashlytics Kit Setup Demo
 ===========

 Project shows how to:

-* setup Crashlytics on android with gradle build system
+* setup Fabric Crashlytics kit on android with gradle build system
 * disable Crashlytics for the debug build type
 * hide `apiSecret` and `apiKey` from repository
 * support custom source folder structure